Cherokee Film Incentive

 Our goal is to complete the review of all final applications as quickly as possible upon receipt of the completed application.
 However, due to the complexity of the applications and the variety of projects we may receive, we cannot guarantee a specific turnaround time.

-For detailed information see the Administrative Rules.
-However, all spending must take place within the boundaries of the Cherokee Nation.
+For detailed information, see the Incentive Guidelines.
+However, all spending must take place within the boundaries of the Cherokee Nation or contiguous counties.
 Productions can find out if their location or vendor is in the Cherokee Nation boundaries by using an interactive map.

 Yes, this incentive can be applied for in addition to the Oklahoma State film incentive or alone.
 However, each organization’s incentive is separate and must be applied for individually.
 Each organization has its own approval process, and a project may be approved by one organization and denied by the other.

-No. Applications are based on the merits of the project based on a variety of factors to include, but not limited to, the benefits of the project to the Cherokee Nation (including, but not limited to, economic impact, job creation, Native American representation, tourism, branding, image and follow-on work, funds available, anticipated future program needs and other projects applying for rebates).
+No. Applications are evaluated on the merits of the project based on a variety of factors, including but not limited to the project’s benefits to the Cherokee Nation.
+These may include economic impact, job creation, Native American representation, tourism, branding, image, follow-on work, available funds, anticipated future program needs and other projects applying for rebates.
 An application does not guarantee approval.

 Yes, you can reach out to us at hello@cherokee.film.